ebprado/Data-manipulation-in-SAS/README.md

-# Tutorial ST462
+# Solutions for ST462 and ST662
-This repository houses some of the solutions of the homework of ST462.
+This repository houses some of the tutorials for ST462 (Statistical inference) and ST662 (Topics in Data Analytics).